Shared EDI Export Concepts

 Once done, click on Validate button to check the preview and click on Update button to save the changes.

-There are 2 types of variable data that can be entered.
-This is handled using Razor Syntax, if you require a complicated email, don't hesitate to contact the support team to help you understand the syntax.
+The text-based email body can include variable information using Razor syntax.
+If you require a complicated email, don't hesitate to contact the support team to help you understand the syntax.

 @foreach(var consignmentStatus in Model.ConsignmentStatusChange){